popsUlfr/steamos-btrfs/README.md

 ## TODO

-- [ ] Signal btrfs conversion progress using plymouth
+- [ ] Get the graphical conversion progress working and fix getting stuck on the next boot splash during the conversion
-- [ ] Make it more robust in many different situations
-- [ ] Test more
-- [ ] Test with real Steam Deck